ChangelogBook a demoSign up

 Configure events

-After your sync has been created, open its Configuration tab to define which events should be forwarded.
+After your sync has been created, open its Configuration tab to choose which membership changes to forward to the destination.

 Depending on the destination, you can configure: